 - Captions on videos and audio files

 The Consequences of Noncompliance

 Violations of ADA requirements may subject a business to legal consequences ranging from citations and license restrictions to fines and injunctions that require the company to make the necessary accommodations.

-If a business, restaurant, or other privately-owned facility’s failure to be compliant with ADA regulations results in the injury of a person with a disability, they can also face a personal injury lawsuit.
-Because this area of the law is complex with hundreds of compliance standards, individuals seeking damages should consult an experienced ADA lawyer in order to find out if the company may be liable.
+If a business, restaurant, or other privately-owned facility’s failure to be compliant with ADA regulations results in the injury of a person with a disability, it can also face a personal injury lawsuit.
+Because this area of the law is complex, with hundreds of compliance standards, individuals seeking damages should consult an experienced ADA lawyer to find out if the company may be liable.

 The Morgan & Morgan Difference

-Were you injured because of a businesses’ failure to comply with ADA regulations?
-Contact the ADA discrimination attorneys at Morgan & Morgan – you may be eligible for significant financial compensation.
+Were you injured because of a business’ failure to comply with ADA regulations?
+Contact the ADA discrimination attorneys at Morgan & Morgan — you may be eligible for significant financial compensation.
 We’ve recovered billions of dollars on behalf of our clients.
-Unlike other law firms, we’re not “jacks of all trades.”
+Unlike other law firms, we’re not jacks-of-all-trades.
 Instead, we focus exclusively on personal injury cases.
 We’ll assign your case a team of lawyers and supporting staff, ensuring you get the best service and outcome possible.
-You’ll have 24/7 access to the status of your case via our mobile app and open communication you’re your case staff.
+You’ll have 24/7 access to the status of your case via our mobile app and open communication with your case staff.
 Fill out a no-cost case evaluation form to discover what we can do for you.